Fall 2009

 » CARPENTER BEES!
 In recent years, we've seen a major influx of carpenter bees in the northeast.
-As the weather gets warmer, pest control companies are fielding calls daily... [more]
+As the weather gets warmer, pest control companies will be fielding calls daily... [more]

 Carpenter bee damage to wood initially is minor, and carpenter bees seldom cause consequential structural damage.
 However, their repeated colonization of the same wood can eventually cause considerable wood damage.
 Carpenter bees nest in a wide range of softwoods and hardwoods, particularly if the wood is weathered.
 Eastern species of carpenter bees prefer softwoods such as cedar, redwood, cypress, pine, and fir.
 The bees can more easily tunnel through woods that are soft and that have a straight grain.
 Carpenter bees attack structural timbers and other wood products, including fence posts, utility poles, firewood, arbors, and lawn furniture.
 In buildings, carpenter bees nest in bare wood near roof eaves and gables, fascia boards, porch ceilings, decks, railings, siding, shingles, shutters, and other weathered wood (Figure 1).
 These bees avoid wood that is well painted or covered with bark.